 Each of the thumbnails that you'll see on the sidebar represents a slide.
 Then, you'll add content to each slide.

 There's no practical limit to the number of slides that your PowerPoint file can contain.
-However, you should consider how many slides it actually takes to make your point.
+But you should consider how many slides it actually takes to make your point.
 It's often the

 2. How to Add Content

-Content is what defines each and every slide.
+Content is what defines each slide.
 PowerPoint accommodates a wide range of content like text, graphs, tables, charts, and more.

 The easiest way to add content is to start off by choosing a Layout, which you can choose from the Home tab.